How much can I lower my power bill through adopting energy efficiency measures?

 Installing energy efficient products in your home can be a great way to reduce the amount of energy use.
 Here are some energy efficient products to help you save money.

-- Install energy efficient globes in all the lights in your home.
-As you can see from the table, the difference in consumption from an incandescent globe to a LED globe is staggering.
+- Install energy efficient bulbs in all the lights in your home.
+As you can see from the table, the consumption difference between an incandescent bulb and an LED bulb is staggering.
 Keep in mind the figures given are for a single globe.
-Doing something as simple as changing your globe can reduce the cost for each light from $1.70 per month to $0.27 per month for each globe.
-LED’s also last about 15 times as long.
+Doing something as simple as changing your globe can reduce the cost for each light from $1.70 per month to $0.27 per month.
+LEDs also last about 15 times as long.
 You’d be crazy not to make to switch.

 - When buying a new fridge, washing machine, dryer, TV or any appliance, check how much energy the appliance uses.
 Purchasing new energy efficient products can help reduce your power bill.